Sage /sāj/ 1. a person who has gathered a profound wisdom from the land of their home range.

 The opinions expressed in Sages’ articles are those of the contributor and not Sages or the staff as a whole.

-Will is a PhD candidate at Penn State University, currently studying visitor use in national parks.
-He has worked in public lands for the National Park Service at Wind Cave NP, Yellowstone NP, Cape Cod NS, Missouri NRR, and Grand Canyon NP.
-Most recently, Will has worked as a creative media specialist for the U.S. Fish and Wildlife Service’s Alaska Region and the Western Native Trout Initiative.
-He also has a strong affinity for trail maps, huckleberries, and the literary stylings of John Muir.
+Will is a lover of public lands, based out of Missoula, Montana.
+He has PhD in Recreation, Park, and Tourism Management from Penn State University.
+Previously, Will has worked as a national park ranger and creative media specialist for the U.S. Fish and Wildlife Service’s Alaska Region and the Western Native Trout Initiative.
+He has a strong affinity for trail maps, huckleberries, and the literary stylings of John Muir.
 He can be contacted at: will at sagesproject dot com.